hartenthaler/hh_legal_notice/README.md

 Updated translations will be included in the next release of this module.

-There are now, beside English, Dutch (by TheDutchJewel) and German, no other translations available.
+There are now, beside English the following languages available
+- Dutch (by TheDutchJewel)
+- Catalan (by Bernat Josep Banyuls i Sala)
+- German (by Hermann Hartenthaler)

+The [PO Editor project](https://poeditor.com/join/project/zscMiujN1m) is not supported any longer (costs too high).

 <a name="support"></a>
 ## Support